How was Dreamforce? I’m glad you asked

 Enterprise companies can see drastic gains in revenue, so even just increasing productivity by five percent could boost business growth by thousands of dollars, if not millions.

-Of course, this is not new learnings for Automation Hero as this has been the whole purpose of our operations and in building a rockstar sales AI assistant.
-But it was great to hear those statements validated by such an established firm like McKinsey.
+Of course, these are not new learnings for Automation Hero, as automating mundane work inside companies is the whole purpose of our end-to-end automation platform.
+Still, it was great to hear those statements validated by such an established firm like McKinsey.

 What I liked